ashoror/Forker/README.md

 2. `join` - builds a chain of serial operations, can also synchronize previous operations
 3. `onCompletion` - synchronizes previous operations and completes queue execution

-Best practice:

-`OrderBuyReceivingDataWorker.swift, CryptoHistoryService.swift`

 Constraints:

 1. Maximum number of concurrent operations in a row: 5
-2. Maximum number of serial operations in a row: 5
+2. Maximum number of serial operations in a row: no limits